SjoerdGuli/IER_2023/README.md

 ### Data preparation

-From the 'IER_2023' directory, run the following lines of code for data preparation:
+Run the following lines of code for data preparation:

 ```bash
 python .\data_preparation\average_steps_all_days.py